strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 3. (Custom installation type only) Among the list of databases, choose a database for your Strapi project.

 4. (Custom installation type only) Name your project's database.

+### CLI installation options

+The above installation guide only covers the basic installation option using the CLI.
+There are other options that can be used when creating a new Strapi project, for example:

+- `--quickstart`: Directly create the project in quickstart mode.
+- `--template`: Create a project with pre-made Strapi configurations (see [Templates](templates.md)).
+- `--typescript`/`--ts`: Create a project in [TypeScript](/developer-docs/latest/development/typescript.md).
+- `--no-run`: Prevent Strapi from automatically starting the server (useful in combination with `--quickstart`).

+For more information on available flags, see our [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md).

+Strapi also offers a starters CLI to create a project with a pre-made frontend application (see [our dedicated blog post](https://strapi.io/blog/announcing-the-strapi-starter-cli)).

 ::: tip
 Experimental Strapi versions are released every Tuesday through Saturday at midnight GMT.
 You can create a new Strapi application based on the latest experimental release using `npx create-strapi-app@experimental`.